Carl J. Samson has had a number of paintings and drawings featured in movies and purchased

 Artworks, a drama/romance starring Virginia Madsen, Rick Rossovich and Daniel von Bargen, (2003 Arté Films), included five of the artist's pieces.
 Directer/producer Jim Amatulli first asked Carl to paint a picture of a baby girl that would be a key plot element in the movie.
 Carl painted an image based on the likeness of his own twin daughters that wonderfully served the plot’s purpose.
 In fact, The Artist's Infant Daughter was so well received that several more of Carl's paintings and drawings were secured for the film.
 Samson's name was also written into the script and became part of the storyline.

 In 2009, Carl was asked to submit sketches for a potential painting to be included in director George Lucas’ upcoming book Star Wars Art: Visions.
 Carl submitted two sketches, both which depicted Natalie Portman as Padmé Amidala, Queen of Naboo and mother of Luke Skywalker.
 The image of Padme in profile was chosen and Lucas liked the finished painting so much, he bought it for his own personal collection.
 Carl's piece, with its stylistic nod to Byzantine icons, features Padmé's likeness painted on a wooden panel with gold leaf background, and a mandala, or orbital path of her native planet Naboo, incised as a circular halo.
+The painting is currently on tour as part of the ongoing exhibition Star Wars Visions curated by George Lucas.

 Nick & Nina Clooney were special guests for the American Diabetes Association fundraiser Brushes With Greatness